Skip to content

 The main task in this extension.

 • By sending the configuration-changed cloud-event to Keptn, you can trigger Keptn to perform a deployment of an image.
+Note this event is deprecated, see 'delivery' event.

 • By sending the deployment-finished cloud-event to Keptn, you can trigger your load / performance tests to be executed.
+Note this event is deprecated, see 'delivery' event.

-configuration-changed requires some extra parameters:
+configuration-changed (deprecated) requires some extra parameters:

 • image: the container image to be deployed

-deployment-finished requires some extra parameters:
+deployment-finished (deprecated) requires some extra parameters:

 • deploymentURI: The public deploymentURI which will be used to execute the tests against